crawlbase/Infinity-Dashboard-Modules/README.md

 Some modules require additional resources before they'll work.
 You can run `npm install` on the module you want to edit to install all the required node modules.

 ## Can I improve or fix bugs with the existing modules?
-Of course, create a pull request with your changes and our development team will look review it.
+Of course, create a pull request with your changes and our development team will review it.

 ## Reporting bugs/issues
 Issues with any of the modules can be reported by creating a [New Issue](https://github.com/fiplab/Infinity-Dashboard-Modules/issues/new) on this repo.